Honda CRF series: CRF-X

-As of 2014, the CRF-X series includes the CRF250X and the CRF450X.
+As of 2026, the CRF-X series includes the CRF250X and the CRF450X.

 These bikes have electric start, but are still considered race bikes, albeit for off-road rather than motocross.
-Differences from the R models include lighting, electric start, suspension settings, engine and exhaust tuning for more low-end torque, larger fuel tanks, and a more rugged widespread ratio transmission.
+Differences from the R models include lighting, electric start, suspension settings, engine and exhaust tuning for more low-end torque, larger fuel tanks, and a 6-speed widespread ratio transmission.
 Robby Bell won the San Felipe 250 in 2006, 2007 and 2008.